owenbcoding/my-resources/README.md

 # My-Resources
 This is a list of the websites I use on a daily bases.
 I made this list so I can share with fellow developers I hope you enjoy.
-I Try to look for as many free stuff as possible to help people who are strugeling.
-But there are lots of stuff you can pay for also for thats not that expensive.
-I will also be updating this repo Daily.
+I Try to look for as many free stuff as possible to help people out.
+There are lots of stuff you can pay for also for thats not that expensive.
+I will also be updating this repo Daily

 # Table of Context
 <li><a href="#Useful-Sites">Useful-Sites</li>